Productivity and Persuasion

 As creatures of habit, we do the next step instinctually.
 Creating a routine helps with both starting a new, healthy habit and eliminating an old, unhelpful habit.
 Success comes about as a result of your intention.
 We’ve all been in ruts and know that they have a negative frame attached to them.
 I’m not suggesting we all get ourselves in ruts where we can’t see the forest through the tress.
 I am suggesting that we learn to do certain things without thinking–like taking your vitamins or starting the day out with a light and sound session, or working on your universes or expressing gratitude for the good things that come to you.
 These are all routines that have a positive impact on us.

 And lastly, creating stress free situations and environments is crucial.
 Even if your work requires a certain amount of stress, if you’re constantly under deadlines you have got to make sure there are places in your life when you can simply decompress.
-Sleep is not enough when it comes to decompressing either, so there has to be a hobby or meditative state or prayer or quiet time or time in nature, playing golf, playing cards with the grandkids… whatever pleases you–in order to unwind.
+Sleep is not enough when it comes to decompressing either, so there has to be a hobby like messing with the best make money apps or meditative state or prayer or quiet time or time in nature, playing golf, playing cards with the grandkids… whatever pleases you–in order to unwind.

 Incorporating these five steps into your life will boost your productivity, not to mention your health, well being, and peace of mind.